YalongLiu/Refined-Segmentation-R-CNN/README.md

 # Refined Segmentation R-CNN
 A Deep Learning method to segment punctate white matter lesions (PWMLs); Brain tumor segmentation.
 **This repository includes:**
-1.T1WI of 10 patients for test(Full dataset is not allowed to be exposed)
+1.T1WI of 10 patients for test(Full dataset is not allowed to be made public)
 2.Full code for model training and inference
 3.The link of pre-trained weights on google drive